 - Vocational Coaching (Supported Employment for Individuals with Substance Use Disorders)

 What services are provided for incarcerated individuals?

 Those individuals on the lock-up side of the detention center have access to treatment and aftercare services through the ARC and ARCA programs.
-Maximum tier inmates receive treatment in the MARC group.
+Maximum-tier inmates receive treatment in the MARC group.
 In addition, the Alcohol and Drug Recovery Center conducts evaluations mandated by the courts through DHMH.
 CARC, or work release, also has treatment and aftercare services embodied in the CAP and CAPA programs.
-CARCADE is a drug and alcohol education program for inmates who either do not meet criteria for admission to CAP, whose work schedule conflicts with the group time, or who do not wish to attend group.
-We work with all jail clients in attempting to provide continuing care treatment services.
+CARCADE is a drug and alcohol education program for inmates who either do not meet the criteria for admission to CAP, whose work schedule conflicts with the group time, or who do not wish to attend the group.
+We work with all jail clients to provide continuing care treatment services.

 Maryland Council on Problem Gambling